Ero-232/2024-Fall-DSA-210-/readme.md

 ## Results

-1. **Transaction Trends:**
+1. **Tendency of Transactions:**
-   - Transactions are at their highest on particular days and hours of the day.
+   - Transactions proliferate at definite days and at specific hours of the day.
-   - High-frequency activity coincides with regular work or playtime.
+   - High-frequency activity is concurrent to the ordinary time of carrying out work and leisure.

-2. **Spending Patterns:**
+2. **Spending Behaviors:**
-   - Transaction counts are dominated by particular merchants or categories.
+   - Transaction counts generally pertain to certain merchants or categories.
-   - There aren't any notable variations in transaction amounts according to the time of day.
+   - There are no significant differences in transaction amounts based on the time of day.

 3. **Month Trends:**
    - The frequency of transactions exhibits a steady or marginally rising trend.